 By having all stakeholders review and approve the documentation before beginning development, you improve satisfaction across the teams and increase the probability that the requirements will meet their needs.

-Lucidchart is a diagramming solution that helps software developers and their teams stay on the same page.
-Use Lucidchart to create flowcharts that efficiently and elegantly map out your software requirements specifications.
-Its features can help you:
+Help software developers and their teams stay on the same page with flowcharts that efficiently and elegantly map out your software requirements specifications.
+Look for a diagramming solution that can help you:

 - Organize your requirements into a flowchart to keep your components distinct, your dependencies clear, and the stakeholders apparent.